ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 You also need to add a reference to the project to test.
 In this case the __WebDevWorkshop.Services.Products__ project.

-### Definings the first test
+### Defining the first test

 Open the __FeaturedProductsEndpointTests.cs__ file, and rename the __Test1__ test to __GET_Returns_HTTP_200_and_all_products_marked_as_featured__.

 __Note:__ Yes, that is a long name, but it is also very descriptive, which is good.

-It also needs to be updated to asyncronously return `Task`, as the test will be asyncronous.
+It also needs to be updated to asynchronously return `Task`, as the test will be asynchronous.

 ```csharp
 [Fact]